In a Nutshell:

 - The number of open-loop payment cards used for ticketing is forecast to reach a whopping 136.9 million by the end of this year (2025).
 It says a lot about the global adoption of open-loop payment technology.

-- As far as contactless payments are concerned, according to a survey, 2 out of every 3 people are likely to use a contactless payment mode either with their credit/debit cards or with a prepaid card that is not directly linked to their bank account.
+- As far as digital payments are concerned, according to a survey, 2 out of every 3 people are likely to use a contactless payment mode either with their credit/debit cards or with a prepaid card that is not directly linked to their bank account.

-Global trends in open-loop payments say that all the countries are ready to adopt the idea of implementing open-loop payments and there is no doubt that if you own a business, you should implement the same too.
+Global trends in open-loop payments say that all the countries are ready to adopt the idea of implementing open-loop payments, and there is no doubt that if you own a business, you should implement the same too.

 How Open-Loop Payment Systems Work?